lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATMount-fails-move.rst

 ..
-This is a template for troubleshooting when some part of the observatory enters an abnormal state.
-This comment may be deleted when the template is copied to the destination.

-..
-Review the README in this procedure's directory on instructions to contribute.
-..
-Static objects, such as figures, should be stored in the _static directory.
-Review the _static/README in this procedure's directory on instructions to contribute.
-..
-Do not remove the comments that describe each section.
-They are included to provide guidance to contributors.
-..
-Do not remove other content provided in the templates, such as a section.
-Instead, comment out the content and include comments to explain the situation.
-For example:
-	- If a section within the template is not needed, comment out the section title and label reference.
-Include a comment explaining why this is not required.
-    - If a file cannot include a title (surrounded by ampersands (#)), comment out the title from the template and include a comment explaining why this is implemented (in addition to applying the ``title`` directive).

-..
 Include one Primary Author and list of Contributors (comma separated) between the asterisks (*):
 .. |author| replace:: *Paulina-Venegas-S.*
 ..
 If there are no contributors, write "none" between the asterisks.
 Do not remove the substitution.